San Beda University

 San Beda was established in 1901 by monks of the Ordo Sancti Benedicti (OSB) or Order of St. Benedict, also known as the Benedictines.
 Its founder, St. Benedict, is acclaimed as the "Father of Western Monasticism" and the "Patron of Europe".
-From its inception, the school was dedicated to the cause of Catholic education and the formation of Christians committed to excellence and service of God and country.
-It is attached to the Abbey of Our Lady of Montserrat, founded from the Abbey of Montserrat in Cataluña, Spain.
+It is attached to the Abbey of Our Lady of Montserrat, founded from the Abbey of Montserrat in Catalonia, Spain.

 San Beda started as an all-boys grade school in Manila and given the name El Colegio de San Beda.
 It has since expanded to a full university with both undergraduate and post-graduate degree programs.
 The institution was given university status on February 6, 2018, making it the only Benedictine university found in the Asia-Pacific region.